Q:What is Songwriters in Seattle?

 3. If the event has “[ROSTER FULL]” in the title or a note “Update – the roster for this showcase is full…” in the description, click your back button and find the next date/venue that you might like.

-4. When you find one that is not full, simply write an e-mail request for that date and venue to email@example.com.
+4. When you find one that is not full, simply go to http://www.songwritersinseattle/showcases then fill out and submit the form.

 5. Someone will confirm you for an open slot or suggest an alternate if there’s any kind of scheduling issue to work out.